matn7/CS-Notes/src/main/java/deployment/LINUX.md

 ![Alt text](images/linux-filesystem.png "Linux filesystem")

 - `/` - The Very Top (Root) of The File Tree.
 Holds Everything Else.
-- `/bin` - Stores Common Linux user command binaries, e.g. date, cat, cal commands are in there
+- `/bin` - Stores Common Linux user command binaries, e.g. date, cat, cal commands are in there.
-- `/boot` - Bootable linux Kernel and bootloader config fileshttp://192.168.99.100
+- `/boot` - Bootable linux Kernel and bootloader config files http://192.168.99.100.
-- `/dev` - Files representing devices, tty=terminal, fd=floppydisk, (sd or hd) = harddisk, ram=RAM, cd=CD-ROM
+- `/dev` - Files representing devices, tty=terminal, fd=floppydisk, (sd or hd) = harddisk, ram=RAM, cd=CD-ROM.
 - `/etc` - Administrative Configuration files.
 - `/home` - Where the home directories for regular users are stored.
 - `/media` - Is usually where removable media (USB sticks, external hard drives etc.) are mounted.
 - `/lib` - Contains shared libraries needed by applications in /bin and /sbin to boot the system.
 - `/mnt` - A place to mount external devices.
-Superseded by /media.
+Superseded by `/media`.
 - `/misc` - A directory used to sometimes automount filesystems on request.
 - `/opt` - Directory Structure used to store additional (i.e. optional) software.
 - `/proc` - Information about System Resources.